Certifications

 Read More

 As a standard for repair quality the ICBC program had fallen behind over the years and was not up to the reality of modern cars.
 In 2018 ICBC started planning a new program with more relevant equipment and training requirements.
 This program, the ICBC Collision Repair Network, was implemented in early 2020, with the equipment requirements mandatory in January 2021.
-At Tsawwassen Collision we viewed their equipment requirements as a basic minimum, and we had been well ahead of these for many years.
-ICBC training requirements are fully met with our I-CAR Gold status.

 BC Automotive Retailers Association – Certified Collision Repair + Aluminum